instig888/RepData_PeerAssessment1/PA1_template.md

 medianSteps1 <- as.integer(median(stepsPerDay$Total.Steps))
 ```

-### Calculate and report the mean and median of the total number of steps taken per day
+### Mean and median of the total number of steps taken per day
 Average Number of Steps Per Day: 10766
 Median Number of Steps Per Day: 10765